AndySchroder/bitcoin-submittx/README.md

   --tx-file TX_FILE, -r TX_FILE
-                        Read list of transactions from file (encoded as hex, separated one per line) (default: None) --yes, -y             Do not prompt to review and confirm transactions before submitting. (default: False)
+                        Read list of transactions from file (encoded as hex, separated one per line) (default: None) --QR-scan             Scan a QR code of a signed transaction from Sparrow Wallet.
+Note: This option is not compatible with passing transactions on the command line or when using a `tx-file`. (default: False) --camera-id CAMERA_ID
+                        Camera id of the camera that you would like to use to scan a QR code with. (default: 0) --camera-resolution CAMERA_RESOLUTION
+                        Camera resolution that you would like to use to scan a QR code with. (default: 1280x720) --camera-mirrored     Mirror the camera when scanning QR codes. (default:
+                        False)
+  --yes, -y             Do not prompt to review and confirm transactions
+                        before submitting. (default: False)
 ```